 -Presentation (Visuals & Sound).

-I was actually kind of surprised at how they seamlessly connect the CGI and the hand drawn characters at some points.
+I was actually kind of surprised at how they seamlessly connect the CGI and the hand drawn characters at

 It was good to see some CGI that didn't just appear awkward.